Calculation of the activation barrier for CO dissociation on Cobalt Fischer-Tropsch Catalysts

 image

-The obtained bulk structure is cleaved to create the surface model for the NEB calculation.
-Once the Co(0001) surface is made, the initial state (IS) and the final state (FS) are constructed with adsorbed CO molecules.
+The obtained structure is used to make a model for NEB calculations.
+Once the Co(0001) surface is made, the initial state (IS) and final state (FS) are constructed with adsorbed CO molecules.

 image